johnfurlong98/restaurant-booking-submission/README.md

 ## Overview

 This section provides an overview of the wireframes for the **Restaurant Booking System**.
 Wireframes are essential for visualizing the layout, structure, and user interactions within the application.
 Below are the key wireframes that outline the primary screens and their functionalities.
+The login page was not planned in wireframes as I used a very basic standard login design.

 ## Wireframes Overview